Number and proportion of the population aged 6–15 years enrolled in school

 - Because of exclusions in the data, especially for item non-responses, the Census data understate both the actual number of school students and the target population.
 In addition, the population estimate used from the Census of Population and Housing is the count of persons present in Australia on Census night by their usual place of residence.
 It excludes usual residents not present in Australia on Census night and missed in the Census.
 Because of these factors, the only Census data reported is the enrolment rate.

-- In 2020, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
+- In 2020 and 2021, restrictions due to COVID-19 may have impacted on NSSC enrolment data.
 However, students who were learning remotely, or whose schooling was temporarily disrupted due to COVID-19 at the time of the collection were included in the count.
 Overall, it is estimated that the impacts of COVID-19 on the data were minor.
-For further details see Schools Australia 2020.
+For further details see Schools, Australia 2020 and 2021.

 - Annual estimates for the resident population are at 30 June each year and are sourced from the most recent release of ABS, Cat.
 No. 3101.0, Australian Demographic Statistics.
 These are estimated by projection from the five-yearly Australian Census of Population and Housing and adjusted to include usual residents missed in the Census.
 As estimates, ERP figures are subject to error and to periodic revision.
 ERP data may differ from data in previous editions of the National Report on Schooling in Australia and in other publications.
 The Australian totals include 'other territories' including Jervis Bay and Norfolk Island.
 However, Jervis Bay and Norfolk Island are excluded from the ACT and NSW totals.
 Therefore, state and territory ERP numbers will not sum to Australian totals.
 This is the denominator of the annual enrolment rate reported.